GitKristoff/Musify/README.md

 # 💻Web Systems and Technologies: Final Project

 ## 🧾Description:
 * 🔔 This repository is use for our Final project in our subject Web Systems and Technologies.
-THIS PROJECT IS CURRENTLY UNFINISHED AND IN PROGRESS.

 ## 👨‍💻 Members: